chrishumboldt/Rocket-Tools/README.md

 	alert('Hi');
 };

-Web.event.add(button, 'click', sayHi); // Hi will be alerted every time the button is clicked.
+Rocket.event.add(button, 'click', sayHi); // Hi will be alerted every time the button is clicked.
-Web.event.remove(button, 'click', sayHi); // The sayHi function has now been removed from this event.
+Rocket.event.remove(button, 'click', sayHi); // The sayHi function has now been removed from this event.
 ```

 #### Helpers